crossplane/crossplane/docs/stacks-guide.md

 * What if I want Crossplane to run in a control cluster which is also running the rest of my Kubernetes stuff?
 * Are there any known issues?

-## TODO
-For tracking purposes; not for inclusion in the document

-* Remove things that assume you have the Crossplane repo checked out
-* Figure out how to move the provider-specific stuff into different docs or have it be a selectable section
-* Interactive docs?
-  - Could it be a terminal program tutorial?
-* Check to see whether provider stacks can be cleaned up completely by just uninstalling them
-* Add a TOC

 <!-- Named links -->
 [crossplane-cli]: https://github.com/crossplaneio/crossplane-cli